-The majority of the Plan's investments are shares of mutual funds managed by Wells Fargo Bank, N.A., trustee, custodian and recordkeeper.
+The majority of the Plan's investments are shares of mutual funds managed by Wells Fargo Bank, N.A., trustee, custodian and recordkeeper for which fees are paid by the Plan.
 These transactions qualify as party in interest transactions.
-Fees paid by the Plan for the investment management services amounted to \$90 thousand for the year ended December 31, 2019 and are included in Administrative expenses on the Statement of Changes in Net Assets Available for Benefits.
+Fees paid by the Plan for the investment management services amounted to \$82 thousand for the year ended December 31, 2020 and are included in Administrative expenses on the Statement of Changes in Net Assets Available for Benefits.

 Transactions in the Company's Common Stock also qualify as party in interest transactions.
-For the year ended December 31, 2019, the Plan purchased, on behalf of participants, \$66 thousand and sold \$880 thousand of the Company's common stock.
+For the year ended December 31, 2020, the Plan purchased, on behalf of participants, \$30 thousand and sold \$775 thousand of the Company's common stock.

 Additionally, notes receivable from participants qualify as party in interest transactions.
-For the year ended December 31, 2019, the Plan received \$48 thousand in interest income on notes receivable from participants.
+For the year ended December 31, 2020, the Plan received \$36 thousand in interest income on notes receivable from participants.